-In a shallow mixing bowl, combine flour, sweet paprika, onion powder, dried thyme, and basil.
-Dredge the chicken cutlets in the flour mixture and shake off any excess.
+Combine the flour and seasonings.
+In a shallow mixing bowl, mix together the flour, sweet paprika, onion powder, dried thyme, and dried basil.

-Melt butter and heat 1 tablespoon olive oil in a large skillet set over medium heat.
+Cook the cutlets.
+Melt the butter and heat 1 tablespoon olive oil in a large skillet over medium heat.
 Add the chicken cutlets to the hot skillet and cook for about 5 minutes per side, or until browned and cooked through.
+Remove the chicken from the skillet and transfer it to a plate; keep it covered.

-Return the skillet to the burner, add a tablespoon of olive oil, and stir in the garlic; cook for 15 seconds or until fragrant.
+Sauté the garlic.
+Return the skillet to the burner, add 1 tablespoon olive oil, and stir in the garlic; cook for 15 seconds, or until fragrant.

-Return chicken cutlets to the skillet and let simmer for about 2 minutes, or until sauce is thickened and chicken is heated through.
+Combine and finish.
+Return the chicken cutlets to the skillet and let them simmer for about 2 minutes, or until the sauce is thickened and the chicken is heated through.

 Notes